mttschltz/kittythinks/content/food-security-water.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__

-Fast foward a few years, and Lorenzo Rosa et al publish a paper titled _Global agricultural economic water scarcity² _in which irrigation-neglected areas of the world leading to underfeeding the growing global population are discussed.
+Fast forward a few years, and Lorenzo Rosa et al published a paper titled _Global agricultural economic water scarcity_² in which irrigation-neglected areas of the world leading to underfeeding the growing global population are discussed.

+Rosa et al start out with a positive: advancements in technology have optimised the production of nitrogen fertilisers!
+But their major concern is quickly laid bare: water is still a finite resource and the growing world population will limit agricultural expansion and raise the need for more intensive agricultural practices, especially in terms of irrigation.
+The problem with this is manifold.
+For once, those regions with the largest growth already experience water stress, and when now rain-fed crops have to be irrigated to meet demands, this will become a serious issue, fast.

 ²_Rosa, L., Chiarelli, D. D., Rulli, M. C., Dell’Angelo, J., & D’Odorico, P. (2020).
 Global Agricultural Economic Water Scarcity.
 Science Advances, https://doi.org/10.1126/sciadv.aaz6031_